Interaction of Elasto-inertial Turbulence and material microstructure – INTER-ET

 Knowledge Gaps

-Project Overview
+Proposal Overview

 Methodology

-- Three-dimensional studies of elastoviscoplastic fluid turbulence.
+- Three-dimensional studies of elastoviscoplastic fluid turbulence

-- Suspensions of tens of thousands of particles.
+- Suspensions of tens of thousands of particles

-- Experimental time-resolved measurements on microscale.
+- Experimental time-resolved measurements on the microscale

-Theoretical Framework
+Theoretical Needs

 Objectives